tundish/blathnaid/blathnaid/book/chapters.rst

 Clean pair of heels
 -------------------

-[NARRATOR]_

-    Jack is careful to shake them off before he stops for breath.
+Jack took care to shake them off before he stopped for breath.
-    Then he takes an obscure route to get back to his hiding place under the Tavern.
+Then he took an obscure route to get back to his hiding place under the Tavern.

 Options
 -------